-Wellington is the Capital City of New Zealand.
-It is famous for it’s wind, and for being the home of Peter Jackson, director of the Lord of The Rings film trilogy.
+The Capital City of New Zealand is famous for it’s wind, and for being the home of Peter Jackson, director of the Lord of The Rings film trilogy.
 Some days home is where I want to be, others I’d prefer to be anywhere else.
 Regardless, I recommend anyone visiting New Zealand spends at least 24 hours in Wellington.

-The Wellington Cable Car runs throughout the day in Wellington every 10 minutes between Lambton Quay – the major shopping street in the CBD, up the hill past Victoria University to the highest point in the Botanic Gardens in Thorndon.
+The Cable Car runs throughout the day in Wellington every 10 minutes between Lambton Quay – the major shopping street in the CBD, up the hill past Victoria University to the highest point in the Botanic Gardens in Thorndon.
 The views of the city and harbour are fantastic, it’s much easier than walking, and you feel like you’re taking a step back in history.

 There is also a Cable Car museum at the top of the hill in Kelburn where you can see Cable Cars of the past and learn about the history of this transport icon, as well as a lookout for taking photos.